NaeiKinDus/certificates_renewer/README.md

 ##### Core actions
 Core actions are single-task actions performing a basic task like copying a file, changing the permissions of a file or executing a shell action.
 They are useful if your setup does not match the one expected by a pre-made action or if there is no pre-made action available for your specific need.
-They also are the functions called by pre-made actions !
+They are also the functions called by pre-made actions.
 If you want to see a list of what you can call, just take a look at the functions in `common.sh`.

-Here's a non-exhaustive list of these actions and what they do:
+Here is a non-exhaustive list of these actions and what they do:
-- quiet_print: print a message if `-q` flag is **NOT** specified,
+- quiet_print: prints a message if `-q` flag is **NOT** specified,
-- verbose_print: print a message if `-v` flag **IS** specified,
+- verbose_print: prints a message if `-v` flag **IS** specified,
 - assert_defined: asserts a variable is not empty,
-- assert_executable: asserts a file name is an executable,
+- assert_executable: asserts a file name is an executable file,
 - copy_files: copies a file to a specific destination,
 - do_chown: performs a chown on a file,
 - do_chmod: performs a chmod on a file.

-To use a core action you only have to declare its call in `actions.cfg`, no need to enable anything in `enabled-actions`.
+To use a core action you only have to reference it in `actions.cfg`, no need to enable anything in `enabled-actions`.

 ##### Actions configuration
 The file `actions.cfg` is used to execute a series of actions to update all services.
-To this end, you have access to several pre-made actions, but you can also create yours.
+You have access to several pre-made actions, but you can also create your own.
 Either create your own shell script in `actions-available` and then enable it, or use available core actions to create your own scenario.
-To this end, you have access to several variables:
+You have access to several variables:
 - DRY_RUN (0 or 1): set to 1 if no actions should be performed,
-- EMAIL_CONTACT (string): email to send reports to; also used by Let's Encrypt,
+- EMAIL_CONTACT (string): used by Let's Encrypt,
 - NO_OUTPUT (0 or 1): set to 1 if no output is expected,
 - VERBOSE (0 or 1): set to 1 if extra information should be printed,
 - ENV_FILE (string): path to the loaded `.env` file,